-A defibrillator is stored in the labelled cupboard in reception.
+A defibrillator is stored in the labelled cupboard in reception and the clean room.

 Accommodation

 The school's first aid room will be suitable to use as and when it is needed, and any additional medical accommodation will be available in accordance with the school's first aid needs assessment.